Sidd2024/Django-Portfolio/README.md

 <br />
 ### To Do List (remaining items to complete)
 - [X] Update about me information
+- [ ] Update Azure projects
+- [ ] Update AWS projects
-- [ ] Update projects
+- [ ] Update Other projects
 - [X] Switch database from SQLite to PostgreSQL
 - [X] Setup blog and post detail pages (render)
-- [ ] Add styling/formatting to blog and post detail pages
+- [ ] Add styling/formatting/sidebar to blog and post detail pages
-- [ ] Order Blog posts by date
+- [X] Order Blog posts by date
 - [ ] Add categories to Blog
-- [ ] Add page to create posts
-- [ ] Set up authentication for create posts page
 - [ ] Deploy to custom domain

 <br />